 It would be greatly appreciated if you pay in cash at our office (US dollars or Peruvian soles) here in Cusco.
 We have many cash machines in the historical center to withdraw money.
 You can also pay by VISA or PAYPAL online but you will have to pay a 5.5% service charge, charged by VISA and PAYPAL.
 To pay your balance through PAYPAL, you need to log into your PAYPAL account using our email address of firstname.lastname@example.org to complete the payment.

 Unfortunately the answer is generally “No”.
 Once the tickets have been bought the government does not allow any changes, so we can’t change any departure dates.
 Tickets are not transferable nor refundable.
 With alternative treks we may be able to change dates for a fee depending on what has been already purchased.
 Please contact the office as soon as possible if you need to change your date.

 If you cancel your Choquequirao Trek, the deposit is not refundable at all!

 If you do not wish to pay this fee you will need to bring both passports to Peru with you.
-You can enter Peru with your new passport but you will need to show both passports, old and new to be to enter the Inca Trail, Machu Picchu or the train.
-If you do not have both you will not be allowed to enter, Machu Picchu or get on the train.
+You can enter Peru with your new passport but you will need to show both old and new passports to be able to enter the Choquequirao.
+If you do not have both you will not be allowed to enter.
 They are very strict about this here!

 In general if you exercise regularly and spend 2 to 3 days in Cusco, or in the Sacred Valley for acclimatization to the altitude, you may be just fine.